vinkla/wordplate/README.md

 Please visit [WordPlate's salt page](https://wordplate.github.io/salt) and copy the WordPress salts to your environment file.

+If you're using WP-CLI and want to generate your salt keys on the CLI.
+Please see the [WP-CLI Dotenv helper](https://aaemnnost.tv/wp-cli-commands/dotenv) command by [Evan Mattson](https://github.com/aaemnnosttv).

 #### WordPress

 WordPlate supports WordPress `4.7+` and comes with the latest version out of the box.
 If you want to specify an exact version of WordPress you may add it to your `composer.json` file.